What is Erasmus+?

 Erasmus+ is divided into 3 Key Actions:

 - Key Action 1: Mobility of Staff and Students (Traditional Student Exchanges; Work/Industrial Placements for Students; Teaching Exchanges for Staff; Training Visits for Staff).
-Student Mobility: Watch a video containing the thoughts of past Erasmus "study" participants (this link takes the reader to a page within which the video link can be found)

 - Key Action 2: Cooperation for Innovation and Exchange of Good Practices (knowledge alliances, strategic partnerships, sector skills alliances, capacity building).